JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-concurrency-and-coroutines.md

 [//]: # (title: Concurrency and coroutines)

 > This page describes the features of the legacy memory manager.
 Check out [Kotlin/Native memory management](native-memory-manager.md)
-> to learn about the new memory manager, available since Kotlin 1.7.20.
+> to learn about the new memory manager, which has been enabled by default since Kotlin 1.7.20.
 >
 {type="note"}